fallanic/cheers/README.md

 }
 </pre>

-The main difference is found when you want to use a regular expression, you have to escape the \ to respect the JSON format.
+The main difference is found when you want to use a regular expression, you have to escape all the \ to respect the JSON format.

 ####Usage example :